Chorizo Cornbread Stuffing

 - 1 cup chopped celery

-- 1 to 2 cups vegetable broth
+- 2 cups vegetable broth, plus more as needed

 - 2 tablespoons fresh chopped sage

 - Preheat oven to 350°F. Cut cornbread into cubes and arrange on a rimmed baking sheet.
 Bake for about 10 minutes, until toasted.

 - In a sauté pan over medium-high heat, brown chorizo, breaking into small crumbles.
 Transfer to a paper-towel lined plate to drain.